donatik27/launchpad/content/en/curriculum/web3/storage/index.md

 will be punished through fines (loss of collateral) and missing data will be restored from and reassigned to other nodes.

-Arweave priorities ease of use over configurability, which makes it will suited for simple use cases and perhaps less well suited for larger or more complex data sets that would prefer to optimize on costs, availability or other parameters.
+Arweave prioritizes ease of use over configurability, which makes it well-suited for simple use cases and perhaps less well suited for larger or more complex data sets that would prefer to optimize on costs, availability or other parameters.